chenz16/path_planning/README.md

 * At the starting point, the car runs with some errors.
 I suspect it is due to the simulator issue.
 I once printed the velocity at the first few sampling steps and found the speed jumps to 4xx m/s at the second sampling step.

-* after the first lap (4.32 miles), the car may suddenlty run out of track and after a few second, it returns back.
+* after the first lap, the car may suddenlty run out of track and after a few second, it returns back.
 Did not have time to find the root cause.

 ### The car drives according to the speed limit.